krusynth/digitalpolicy/content/_policies/data.md

 layout: document
 toc: true
 order: 2
+description: There are many interrelated aspect of data governance and management that Federal Agencies are responsible for.
+Here are a few of the most common policy elements that you may encounter in dealing with IT systems.
 ---

 There are many interrelated aspect of data governance and management that Federal Agencies are responsible for.
 Here are a few of the most common policy elements that you may encounter in dealing with IT systems.
 Key considerations include how data is **collected, stored, archived** as well as **public access to government data**